-Turn back to page 14.
+Return to page 14.
 Say, "It says that Kippy 'needs to jump' to a different plant.
-I think I saw Kippy jumping in the video at the beginning of the eBook.
+I think I saw Kippy jumping in the video at the beginning of the e-Book.
 Let's watch the video again and observe how Kippy moves around."

-Say, "Kippy can walk, jump and float on the breeze to move from place to place.
+Say, "Kippy can walk, jump, and float on the breeze to move from place to place.
 Which body parts does Kippy use to move?"
-Students will likely say the spider uses it's legs to walk and hop.
+Students will likely say the spider uses its legs to walk and hop.
 Unless you have a spider enthusiast in your class, you will need to share that spiders use a body part called a spinneret to spin (produce) silk (see Spider Anatomy, collection resource 4).

-Consider creating a table with three columns - walk, jump and float - before you continue reading the eBook.
-Ask students to find animals on the pages 16-18 (or throughout book) that walk, jump or float.
-Write the name of the animal in the appropriate column(s) and write and/or draw the body part the animal uses to move in this way.
-Make sure to come back to students' observations at the end of the eBook and ask students to look for patterns in the ways animals use their body parts to move from place to place.
+Consider creating a table with three columns—walk, jump, and float—before you continue reading the e-Book.
+Ask students to find animals on pages 16–18 (or throughout book) that walk, jump, or float.
+Write the name of the animal in the appropriate column(s), and write and/or draw the body part the animal uses to move in this way.
+Make sure to return to students' observations at the end of the e-Book and ask students to look for patterns in the ways animals use their body parts to move from place to place.

 If you're not sure where to start, check out the How do living things choose a home? collection of resources (bottom of page).

-Home Is Where My Habitat Is author, Mark Eastburn, created a video (below) to share detailed directions for exploring a local habitat and ideas for collecting and analyzing data.
-Mark shows where to find isopods - more commonly known as pillbugs or roly-polies - in your yard or nearby greenspace (this space doesn't have to be very big).
+Home Is Where My Habitat Is author Mark Eastburn created a video (below) to share detailed directions for exploring a local habitat and ideas for collecting and analyzing data.
+Eastburn shows where to find isopods—more commonly known as pillbugs or roly-polies—in your yard or nearby green space (this space doesn't have to be very big).
 He chose to make isopods the focus because they are easy to find and are likely very familiar to students and their families.
-Mark is passionate about helping students connect classroom science learning to students' local outdoor environment.
+Eastburn is passionate about helping students connect classroom science learning to students' local outdoor environment.

-This isopod exploration is appropriate for all age levels and provides opportunity for students to use Google sheets to represent and analyze data students collect on their safaris.
+This isopod exploration is appropriate for all age levels and provides an opportunity for students to use Google Sheets to represent and analyze data students collect on their safaris.